fdlamotte/LightControl/README.md

 Each light has a letter in front.
  * to toggle lights, simply enter the letters you want to toggle (eg: "bcd") and presse Enter
- * to change the value of a variator, enter the letter in uppercase followed by the value you want to set (eg: "C10")
+ * to change the value of a variator, enter the letter in uppercase followed by the value you want to set (eg: "B10" to set Variator1 intensity to 10%)
- * to refresh write a non-alphanumerical character
+ * to refresh write a non-alpha character
- * to quit simply press Enter
+ * to quit simply press Enter (empty command)